LucasCRENAIS/LucasCRENAIS/README.md

 ## I specalized in Symfony PHP framework and i keep improving my skills every day !

-- 🔭 I’m currently working on a graduation project called [Agendigo](http://agendigo.surge.sh), an appointement scheduler application
+- 🔭 I’m currently on a internship at OpenStudio (Clermont-Ferrand - 63)
-- 👯 I’m looking for an intership as soon as possible
+- 👯 I’m looking for a job as soon as possible

 <!--
 **LucasCRENAIS/LucasCRENAIS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.